-Once routine visa processing has resumed, nonimmigrant visa applicants can apply at any U.S. Embassy or Consulate that is currently open for nonimmigrant visa appointments.
+Until routine visa processing has resumed, nonimmigrant visa applicants can apply at any U.S. Embassy or Consulate that is currently open for nonimmigrant visa appointments.
 For more information regarding applying for nonimmigrant visas, please visit travel.state.gov.
 For information regarding nonimmigrant visa appointments specifically at U.S. Consulate General Erbil, please visit its visa page.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.